romdalf/AaaS/doc/201/README.md

 ```foodmag-app-statefulset.yaml```:
 ```yaml
 apiVersion: apps/v1
 kind: StatefulSet                                       #|> Calling the StatefulSet API object.
 metadata:
   name: foodmag-app                                     #|> The name of our application, it will be used as a reference key for all related objects.
-  namespace: foodmag-app                        #|> The name space in which all the configuration objects will exist.
+  namespace: foodmag-app                                #|> The name space in which all (almost) objects will exist.
 spec:
   selector:
-    matchLabels:                                #|> Although no necessary, labels are a good practice to gather more details about what the app.
+    matchLabels:                                        #|> Another kind of labels to refer to when configuring other objects like service as example
       app: foodmag-app
       env: prod
-  serviceName: foodmag-app                      #|> ServiceName is the overall DNS name for the stateful application that could be address as serviceName.namespace.svc.cluster.local
+  serviceName: foodmag-app                              #|> ServiceName is the DNS name, serviceName-[id], to address the application with
   replicas: 1                                           #|> Number of instances to scale to; if 2, pods will have 2 instances running on two different nodes.
   template:                                             #|> The template is used to define the desired state of the application
     metadata:
-      labels:
+      labels:                                           #|> Labels allows to ease searches like "show all prod objects"
         app: foodmag-app
         env: prod
     spec: